 Claude had one of the greatest voices in film history.
 He used this to great effect in all of his films.
 In The Invisible Man(1933)he relies on his voice alone to convey the menace and feelings that his unseen face cannot convey to us.
 For me this is one of the greatest vocal performances in film history.

 Claude died in 1967.

 My Favourite Claude Rains Film Performance?
 As Justin in The Passionate Friends (1949).
 Claude is excellent here as the husband who discovers his wife(Ann Todd) is having an affair with her ex(Trevor Howard).
 He still loves her, but can he find it in his heart to forgive her?
 Claude makes you really feel for Justin and gives you the impression that although not passionate, he is never the less a good man who loves his wife.

 Five Must See Claude Rains films: Deception, The Passionate Friends, The Invisible Man,Casablanca, Mr. Smith Goes To Washington.

 2- Vivien Leigh

 Born in India, in 1913, Vivien Leigh would go on to become one of Britain’s greatest stage actresses.
 Vivien was married to Laurence Olivier from 1940 to 1961, the couple starred alongside each other in several plays and films.

 Despite her great talent, Vivien ended up starring in just 20 films.
 I think that is a great shame,she is someone I would dearly love to have seen more often on screen.
 Vivien won two Oscars for Best Actress (Gone With The Wind and A Streetcar Named Desire.)

 Vivien easily rivals Ava Gardner and Elizabeth Taylor for the title of most beautiful actress of all time in my opinion.

 I love Vivien for the strength, vulnerability and enchanting quality she gave to so many of her characters.
 Vivien is another actor who steals every scene she is in.
-I also admire Vivien because she continued working on stage and screen whilst struggling with her Bipolar Disorder, that cannot have been easy for her; especially in a time when mental illness had such a stigma attached to it.
+I also admire Vivien because she continued working on stage and screen whilst struggling with her Bipolar Disorder, which cannot have been easy for her, especially in a time when mental illness had such a stigma attached to it.

 Vivien died in 1967.